NitionVR/career-portal-frontend/README.md

 Career Portal is a comprehensive job portal that streamlines the hiring process.
 It offers a seamless interface for candidates to find jobs, build their profiles, and track applications.
 For employers, it provides a powerful suite of tools to manage job postings, review candidates, and collaborate with their hiring team.

+## Live Demo

+You can access a live demo of the application here: [http://etalente-alb-665506398.af-south-1.elb.amazonaws.com/](http://etalente-alb-665506398.af-south-1.elb.amazonaws.com/)

 ## Features

 ### For Talent (Candidates)